diegobonilla98/JumpGame-deep-learning-agent/README.md

 Visible issues:
 -Not disposing the useless TensorFlow models from epoch to epoch.

-The code if free to use and can be improved in a lot of ways.
+The code is free to use and can be improved in a lot of ways.